codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ```

 **Option 2: Adopt only Argo Rollout CRDs**
 You can also adopt only those CRDs that apply to Argo Rollouts.

-We highly recommend allowing the GitOps Runtime to control manage the CRDs as there should be only one active Argo Rollouts controller active on the Runtime cluster.
+Adopting Argo Rollouts CRDs ensures that there is only one active Argo Rollouts controller active on the Runtime cluster which is recommended.
 ```
 #!/bin/sh
 RELEASE=<runtime-helm-release-name>